Zirou Qiu

 Daniel Rosenkrantz,(α-β)Abhijin Adiga, Madhav Marathe, Zirou Qiu, S.S.
 Ravi, Richard Stearns, Anil Vullikanti

 Keywords.
-Active learning; query model; discrete dynamical systems; query complexity
+Machine learning on graphs; Active learning; query model; complex systems; query complexity

 ELRUNA: Elimination Rule-based Network Alignment